-I’ve been traveling to China a few times a year for my job and it has changed my world view in some unexpected ways.
+I have been traveling to China a few times a year for my job and it has changed my world view in some unexpected ways.

 I have been sardined more times than I can count into the packed subway cars and yet I have survived.
-When visiting my Beijing friend’s apartments who has been able to fit her entire family of 5 (two adults, two grandparents, and a baby) into a 2-bedroom apartment successfully, I’ve seen a different way of living.
+When visiting my Beijing friend’s apartments who has been able to fit her entire family of 5 (two adults, two grandparents, and a baby) into a 2-bedroom apartment successfully, I have seen a different way of living.
 When space is limited and expensive, you learn to be creative.

 Maybe I don’t need to have a formal dining area AND a breakfast nook.
 City living is just different, and cities in China are at a scale and price just unimaginable but if people are happy then how can you try to say that their way of living is better or worse?
-It’s just different.
+It is just different.
 And it’s changed how I think about my personal space in the US.

 The world is bigger than just your own country or community